odysseyindia/odyssey-tours/content/english/tim/itineraries/in-the-footsteps-of-the-buddha/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/uttar-pradesh/cities/varanasi/excursions/excursion-to-sarnath/
-        title: Excursion to Sarnath
+        title: Afternoon excursion to Sarnath
         content: >-
           To the north of Varanasi, Sarnath is a peaceful contrast to the chaos of the city.
 It was here that Gautama Buddha preached his first sermon 2,500 years ago.
 The site is sacred to Buddhists and is now a major place of pilgrimage.

           Within a peaceful park are stupas and other ruins from the time of the Buddha.
 There is also a temple with paintings depicting the life of the Buddha on the walls.
 The Archeological Museum is worth a visit to view unique Buddhist masterpieces, and also on display is the famous Ashoka column, which features on all Indian banknotes.
         date: ''
         etd: ''
         duration: ''